 Synthetic Data:

-Artificially generated data used to train AI when real data is scarce.
+Artificially generated data that mimics real-world datasets, used to train models when real data is limited or sensitive.

 Temperature: